xeuxdev/Headbwoi/README.md

-<h1> Hi✋, <br> I'm <br> Tochukwu John <br> A Frontend Developer😋. </h1> <br>
+<h1> Hi✋, I'm <br> Tochukwu John <br> A Frontend Developer😋. </h1> <br>

 # 💫 About Me:
-  - i am a passionate developer.
-  - lover of TypeScript, Nextjs, Reactjs, Nodejs, API's.
+I am a self-taught Frontend Developer with a passion for building interactive user interfaces and experiences using the latest and most efficient technologies and design systems available.
+My goal is to deliver the best, easiest, and most functional long-term solutions that meet the client's requirements. <br/>
+I work with TypeScript, Reactjs and Nextjs as a framework.
+I also use BaaS solutions such as Firebase. <br/>
-  - looking to collaborate and build really cool things.
+I am currently looking to collaborate and build really cool things.
-  - this repo entails my journey as a Web Developer<br>

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/heisjohn16) [![Twitter](https://img.shields.io/badge/Twitter-%231DA1F2.svg?logo=Twitter&logoColor=white)](https://twitter.com/Headbwoi_1)